-The magical thinking starts right where modern science was supposed to have started, the Scientific Revolution.
-A common view of the Scientific Revolution is that it was started by Copernicus but really caught fire with the great scientists of the seventeenth century; Kepler, Galileo and Newton.
-The big changes were the wide use of experimentation, the application of mathematics, and a belief in a natural order to the universe.
-These advances came out of a Dark Age for science that stretched almost 1100 years back to the fall of Rome. [_1_] .
-The great men of the Scientific Revolution had effectively created our new world out of a dark void.
-There is much wrong with this account, other than the fact it seems to have been borrowed from the Book of Genesis.
+This magic starts with the Scientific Revolution.
+We are taught about the Scientific Revolution through the works Copernicus, Kepler, Galileo, Newton and a small supporting cast.
+This revolution brought about the wide use of experimentation, the application of mathematics, and a belief in a natural order to the universe.
+These advances came after of a Dark Age for science that stretched almost 1100 years back to the fall of Rome. [_1_] .
+This small cast of great scientists had created a new world out of a dark void.
+This account would not be out of place in the Book of Genesis.

-Some of the achievements credited to the Scientific Revolution were already well established by the time it arrived.
-The application of mathematics to the study of nature was not new to the Europe of the seventeenth century.
-This tradition had begun in Europe three centuries earlier with the Oxford Calculators (see The Calculatores) but had spread to the Parisian Doctors, and from there to the rest of Europe.
+Some advances of the Scientific Revolution were actually advances from the middle ages.
+The tradition of applying of mathematics to the study of nature began in the fourteenth century with professors from Oxford and Paris.
 Galileo's own notes as a student reference their work (see Galileo's Battle for the Heaven's).
-The "Oxford Calculators" were called calculators for a reason.
-And there was belief that there was a natural order to the universe.
-Why else would the Calculatores and Doctores be proposing laws that were obeyed by all moving objects undergoing different types of motion ( e.g. constant speed, constant acceleration etc.).
-The church did not discourage the work of the Calculators or the Doctores.
-In fact, they were all Roman Catholic priests, brothers or bishops.
-Recognition of the importance of real physical experiments and more standardized approaches to experimentation was one of the real advances of the seventeenth century.
+This tradition had spread through Europe by the time Galileo was born.
+The professors from Oxford even came to be known as "The Calculators" (see The Calculatores).
+They clearly believed in a natural order to the universe.
+Why else would the professors from Oxford, Paris and other parts of Europe propose laws that applied to all moving objects.
+The church rewarded these works, making several of the Oxford and Parisian professors bishops.
+Recognition of the importance of real physical experiments was one of the real advances of the seventeenth century.
 Even so, there were examples of well designed and well executed experiments preceding Galileo and Newton ( see Giuseppe Moletti in Galileo's Twin).